GabeStah/gremlin-chaos-monkey/src/notes/index.md

 The following items are assorted things for Austin and/or other editors to take note of and evaluate.

+## Titles

+1. During creation, the sections and content of the [Chaos Monkey Resources, Guides, and Downloads][/downloads-resources] evolved to encompass Chaos Engineering in general, as opposed to what the page title implies of just Chaos Monkey.
+I recognize the intent of the title is to capture search traffic based on the "Chaos Monkey" keyword, so editors should consider whether the page title and/or section titles should change, as they are not all that congruent at present.

 ## Images

 1. The following `AWS Spinnaker Quick Start Architecture` image, as used in the [Developer Tutorial][/developer-tutorial], is **copyright of AWS**.
 If desired, please recreate image for Gremlin.